 For nursing mamas, a layered outfit w/ quick boob access is key for minimal meltdowns on the road!

 - Base: Nursing bra or camisole.
-H&M nursing tanks have a nice and slim fit.
+H&M nursing tanks are one of my must haves!

 - Layer: Cardigan or wrap sweater.
 I wore this soft and cozy Ann Taylor wrap tunic sweater that’s very easy to pull down at the chest.
 Another option I love is the Bobeau wrap fleece – this is one of my longtime favorites for regular wear that works well for nursing.